 The District's Governing Board approved this CPP as part of the District's COVID-19 Safety Plan through the adoption of Board Resolution No. 3802 on January 27, 2021.
 The Governing Board amended this CPP as part of the District's amended COVID-19 Safety Plan through the adoption of Board Resolution No. 3811 on April 7, 2021.
-As authorized by Board Resolution No. 3811, the District's Superintendent amends this CPP effective August 11, 2021 to reflect amendments to the Cal/OSHA Regulations that became effective on June 17, 2021.
-This CPP is subject to change in order to comply with applicable laws and regulations, and public health orders, directives, and/or guidance.
+As authorized by Board Resolution No. 3811, the District's Superintendent amended this CPP on August 11, 2021 and February 10, 2022 to reflect amendments to the Cal/OSHA Regulations.